andyw-lala/Tek7KTesters/Readout/README.md

 ### Outputs

 Output requires 16 pins of digital GPIO for all 4 current sinks, while this may be possible with specific members of the PSoC device family, it was highly desirable to be able to use the CY8CKIT-059, meaning that the GPIO pin count was constrained.
-Initially a Microchip MCP23S17 I/O expander using SPI was prototyped, but the final design was uses 74HC595 shift registers coupled with a simple driver circuit implemented in the PSOC as a write-only port expander.
-Two 595 shift registers are used, each implemeting the 8 bits (4 row + 4 column) required for one channel.
-These are daisy-chained, so that the PSOC clocks 16 bits out in one operation and then strobes the register clock line to simultaneously present all 16 bits to the current generation circuit.
+Initially a Microchip MCP23S17 I/O expander using SPI was prototyped, but the final design uses two 74HC595 shift registers coupled with a simple driver circuit implemented in the PSOC as a write-only 16-bit port expander.
+Each 595 shift register implemets 8 bits (4 row + 4 column) required for one channel.
+These are daisy-chained, so that the PSOC clocks 16 bits out in one operation and then strobes the register clock line to simultaneously present all 16 bits to the current generation circuits.

 ![TS Output Logic](/Images/Readout_output_20230703.png)

 ### Readout Row and Column Currents
-Four current sinks (two channels, each with independent row & column currents)  encode the data for the currently indicated timeslot.
+Four identical current sinks (two channels, each with independent row & column currents) encode the data for the currently indicated timeslot.
 Channel 1 data will appear at the top of the screen, Channel 2 data will appear at the bottom of the screen.

 The circuit used is shown below: